Steve McCurry

 Steve McCurry lived in India for a time.
 His work shows a clean look.

 I learned the art of waiting and seeing life.
-If we wait, people forget that you have a camera and the soul moves until it meets the gaze.
+If we wait, people forget you have a camera and the soul moves until it meets the gaze.

-It’s in the eyes where the images of our secret agitations are most painted and where they can best be recognized: sight belongs to the soul more than any other organ; it seems as if he ir touching her and participating in all her movements. (…) the gaze receives and reflects at the same time the light of thought and the warmth of feeling: it’s the sense of the spirit and the language of intelligence.
+It’s in the eyes where the images of our secret agitations are most painted and where they can best be recognized: sight belongs to the soul more than any other organ; it seems as if he is touching her and participating in all her movements. (…) the gaze receives and reflects at the same time the light of thought and the warmth of feeling: it’s the sense of the spirit and the language of intelligence.

 Georges Louis Leclerc, Earl of Buffon.
 1788